Cascade Day School

 Our day school sessions are quarterly and each session is ten weeks long.
 We open a three-week enrollment period one month prior to the start of each quarter.
 Prospective students are qualified through a phone or email evaluation process.
 If accepted, tuition is due before the enrollment period closes to reserve your space in the session.
 The enrollment fee is $995.

-TBD - keep an eye on this page for updates!
+TBD - Stay tuned for updates!

 Completion of a quarter at Cascade Day School comes with acceptance into the Alumni Club.
 Alumni students enjoy access to fun perks they’ve earned through their hard work and commitment to training.
 Perks include: